 Sample Amount: 250 mL per sample (5 mL per element for extracts) is required.

 Water Preparation: Samples submitted for alkalinity, ammonium, nitrate, soluble phosphorus, solids, sulfate and turbidity analysis should be kept under refrigeration.
-More detailed sample preservation guidelines are available on the Lab's web site (http://anlab.ucdavis.edu) in the section titled Sampling and Preparation).
+More detailed sample preservation guidelines are available on the Lab's web site Sampling and preparation.